turingschool-projects/kwk-level3-swift/sessions/data_types_slides.markdown

 address = "254 Ocean Avenue"
 ```
 * Notice we did NOT use the keyword `var` this time - that's because we REassigned the variable

 ---

 # Turn and Talk

 With your new best friend, can you come up with some other variables and the sorts of things they might hold?
 Try to come up with variables that would be both numbers and text!

+^ Circulate and listen in, have a short discussion afterwards.
+BOOLEANS might come up - it is simply true or false - they are an important concept in programming!

 ---